 How many people consume bottled water globally?

-The bottled water market globally is rapidly growing with approximate 600 million households consuming bottled water in 2018.
-That’s more than 391 Billion litres of water per year or 1 million bottles per minute.
+The bottled water market globally is rapidly growing with approximately 600 million households consuming bottled water in 2022.
+That's more than 446 Billion litres of water per year or 1 million bottles per minute.

-And despite initiatives around the world to reduce plastic waste, bottled water consumption continues to grow is expected to reach a volume of around 440 Billion litres by 2022.
+And despite initiatives around the world to reduce plastic waste, bottled water consumption continues to grow by 5% annually and is expected to reach a volume of around 515 Billion litres by 2027.

 Why are people buying bottled water?